deffi/unisport-abrechnung/readme.md

 multiple classes, you can use multiple copies of the configuration file in separate directories.

+There is no support for changing data (such as start and end time) mid-month.
+If that happens, you'll have to do it manually.

 The current version of this tool supports the 2023-10-24 version of the form.
 If the template is changed, this tool may have to be updated.